-Christopher C. Graham; Keith P. Robinette, CFA; and Andrew Urban, CFA, are the Funds' co-portfolio managers and are jointly responsible for the day-to-day management of the Funds in accordance with (1) the selection of investments in which the Core Sleeves invest and (2) each Fund's allocations between the Core Sleeve and the Volatility Overlay.
+Christopher C. Graham; Keith P. Robinette, CFA; and Andrew Urban, CFA, are the Fund's co-portfolio managers and are jointly responsible for the day-to-day management of the Fund in accordance with (1) the selection of investments in which the Core Sleeve invests and (2) the Fund's allocations between the Core Sleeve and the Volatility Overlay.
 The portfolio managers also are responsible for administering the volatility management program and providing the subadviser daily with index notional exposures required for futures positions.